botanical/til/jest_do_mock.md

 })

 test('khaki an unmocked test', () => {
-  const khaki = require('../index')
+  const khaki = require('../khaki')
-  // and we are assuming that, in index.ts, khaki.talk() returns purr always... const result = khaki.talk()
+  // and we are assuming that, in khaki.ts, khaki.talk() returns purr always... const result = khaki.talk()
   expect(khaki()).toEqual("purr")
 })